The Collège de France in 10 questions

 How can I access the Collège de France libraries ?

-The heritage library and archive services are open to the general public, and in particular to researchers and course participants.
-The specialized libraries of the Institute of Civilizations are open to researchers and students at Master's level and above.
+The heritage library and archive services are open to the general public, and in particular to researchers and lecture visitors.
+The Institute of Civilizations' specialized libraries are open to researchers and students at Master's level and above.

 Who can work at the Collège de France ?